Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Generation of Valid Cuts

 Then we choose a factor $\eta\in (0,1)$ and test whether $\theta=\eta\theta_K$ satisfies

 If~\eqref{a:sdsefad} holds, then $\theta$ yields a valid cut, which is deeper than Konno's cut.
 Otherwise we further check if

 If~\eqref{a:sdsefadfsd} holds, then $\theta$ yields a valid cut, which is deeper than Konno's cut.
-The pseudocode of this process is given in~\Cref{alg:ikc}.
+The pseudo code of this process is given in~\Cref{alg:ikc}.
 One can also use the bisection trick mentioned in the end of~\Cref{sec:lr-cut}.
 In any case, the core theory behind is~\Cref{thm:phi-val-comp}, which guarantees that

 and provides a way to improve Konno's cut.